 Intuition is the defining quality of a great chess player.
 That’s because chess is a mathematically infinite game.
 The total number of possible different moves in a single game of chess is more than the number of seconds that have elapsed since the big bang created the universe.— Garry Kasaparov, Chess Champion

 A human cannot consider a vast number of possible chess positions which could arise after playing a particular move, but only a few.
 A computer could consider more positions than a human could, or use heuristics to weight the effectiveness of a move.
 A human can do one different and essential thing, use their intuition to contribute to their decision making process.

 Computer programming is an exercise in problem solving.
 Problem solving as a computer programmer consists of a cycle of thinking, writing code, and observing the behaviour of the program.
 Was the problem solved by your contribution?
 Did you fix the bug you experienced?
 How did the program behave before and after you modified the code?
 Did you write an automated test or use a formal proof to verify it does what you think it does?

 Like chess, an essential trait for problem solving is intuition.
 If you are honest with yourself, you will admit that you honestly have no idea why you believe that a change you have made to a program solves a bug.
-There will come a time when you say to yourself, "I believe I have fixed the bug," but you will not be able to provide a completely rational explanation as to why you hold that belief.
+There will come a time when you say to yourself, “I believe I have fixed the bug,” but you will not be able to provide a completely rational explanation as to why you hold that belief.
 Often, you will hold such a belief incorrectly, and have to later correct yourself.
-However, an incorrect belief on occasion is not reason enough to discount all belief in lieu rational explanation.
+However, an incorrect belief on occasion is not reason enough to discount all belief in lieu of a rational explanation.
 Ideas backed by flawed arguments can still hold true.